kschramm-usgs/sensorSuite-mirror/README.md

 The input files have a specific order: the step input signal must be placed first, though it does not use a response.
 The second input, then, is the output from the sensor of interest, and a response should be chosen to help guide the initial guess of the solver.

+#### Azimuth

+Azimuth takes in 3 inputs, the first two of which are sensors known to be at north and east, and a reference sensor the angle of which relative to the north sensor is to be determined.
+The produced result will be an angle; a visual representation of that angle will be plotted and also displayed as a number.
+The offset angle field can be used to produce an offset between the north and reference sensor; both the relative orientation of the reference sensor to the one set as north and the absolute orientation (assuming that the north sensor is offset that many degrees from north).

 #### Orthogonality

 Orthogonality takes in four inputs, two each from sensors known or assumed to be orthogonal, and finds the true (interior) angle between the second two sensors if the first two sensors are truly orthogonal.

 The input files have a specific order: the first and third inputs are for north-facing sensors, and the second and fourth are for east-facing sensors.
 As noted above, the first two sensors are assumed to be 90 degrees apart for the purpose of the test; the second two sensors' orientation is what is solved for.

+#### Randomized calibration

+This function is WIP but similar to the step calculation, and (TODO: put more here once test is completed )

 #### Response